 -Scrap piece of 1×4 @ 16″ for the base of the deer

 -Hot glue gun and glue

 –Deer Sketch (you can just sketch your own onto the wood and it will probably turn out better than mine!!
 Lol!!
 I hand sketched it onto the wood and then traced my wood cutout to make a stencil for you all, so it isn’t perfect!!
 Ha!! click the word Deer Sketch above to download your printable sketch and just put it together like a puzzle)

-Last, brad nail or screw the feet into the scrap 1×4 @ 16″, sand it all down and time to stain before we wrap with yarn!!
-I used Rust-oleum Sunbleached first and then a little Minwax Jacobean over it…I wish I would have done something a little lighter but, you know shoulda, coulda, woulda…but didn’t!!!
+Last, brad nail or screw the feet into the scrap 1×4 @ 16″, sand it all down, and then stain it before wrapping it with yarn!!
+I used Rust-oleum Sunbleached first and then a little Minwax Jacobean over it…I wish I would have done something a little lighter but, you know shoulda, coulda, woulda…but didn’t!😅

 The yarn I found at Hobby Lobby and although I wanted more of the true wool look, it was sold out everywhere!!
-So it may be available near you, but I ended up liking this yarn I used as well!!
+So it may be available near you, but I ended up liking this yarn I used!